 What time is the Charity Duck Race?All kinds of VIRTUAL fun begins at 2 p.m.
 Our hilarious rubber ducks are launched tumbling down the pool slide and make a huge splash into the pool where the ducks will be mixed up and randomly plucked!

 How will I know if my duck wins?The Community Assistance Center will contact you using the information you provided with your duck adoption.
 You do not need to be present to win.

 Are they real ducks or rubber ducks?Rubber ducks, silly!

 Once I adopt a duck, do I get to keep it?Sorry, no. After you adopt your duck, Community Assistance Center makes every effort to train, coach, and cheer him/her down the home stretch for Race Day.
 After the race, all of the ducks are flown to their next race somewhere in the U.S.

-Is there an admission fee for the Community Assistance Center Duck Race?ENTRANCE to Rob Fleming Aquatic Park in the Village of Creekside Park, The Woodlands is FREE for THIS EVENT!
-And, watching the Duck Race is also free and open to the public.
+Is there an admission fee for the Community Assistance Center Duck Race?Unfortunately, this year our event is only offered virtually as we do not have the capacity at the water park to invite the public like we normally do.
 If you would like to support CAC through this event, we have sponsorship opportunities available and you can of course adopt ducks!

-Can I adopt ducks on race day?If all of our 5,000 ducks have not been adopted before event day, the remaining ducks will be available for adoption on this event website through August 24th until one hour prior to the start of the race at the charity's booth at the event.
-Come on out and join us!
+Can I adopt ducks on race day?If all of our 5,000 ducks have not been adopted before event day, the remaining ducks will be available for adoption on this event website through November 14th until one hour prior to the start of the race.
 Don't miss the chance to win a fabulous prize!

 Who does the event benefit?